VisCog/ArgusShapes/README.md

 $ git clone https://github.com/VisCog/ArgusShapes.git
 ```

 This will put all the source code in a directory called `argus_shapes`.
-Now change directory and install all packages listed in `requirements.txt`:
+Note that this directory might be called `ArgusShapes-master` if you download the code in a zip file.
+Now change to that directory and install all packages listed in `requirements.txt`:

 ```bash
 $ cd argus_shapes